lukebellamy053/node-express-microservice/README.md

 ```

 ## Usage
 This package sets up a basic express server that can connect to MongoDB and map methods in controllers to your routes.
-This aim of this package is to speed up API development by allowing the developer to spend less time writing infrastructure and more time writing code.
+The aim of this package is to speed up API development by allowing the developer to spend less time writing infrastructure and more time writing code.

 ### Extend The ExpressServer Class
 In order to create a new server, you need to create a server that extends the ExpressServer class and imports any controllers you want to use.